The Bankrate promise

 The Nature Conservancy Customized Cash Rewards credit card: Best for conservationists

 Are you a nature lover or conservationist?
-The Nature Conservancy Customized Cash Rewards credit card* is also offered by Bank of America, and it comes with the same rewards rate.
-Specifically, cardholders earn 3 percent back in a category of choice among several options, 2 percent back at grocery stores and wholesale club purchases and 1 percent back on everything else.
+The Nature Conservancy Customized Cash Rewards credit card* is also offered by Bank of America, and it comes with the same rewards rate as the Susan G. Komen Customized Cash Rewards credit card.
+Specifically, cardholders earn 3 percent back in a category of choice among six options, 2 percent back at grocery stores and wholesale club purchases and 1 percent back on everything else.
 The same $2,500 cap applies on combined spending in 3 percent and 2 percent bonus categories each quarter, after which the cardholder earns 1 percent back.

 This card also offers a $200 online cash rewards bonus if you spend $1,000 on purchases within 90 days of opening an account, but there’s no matching donation to the charity.
 Even so, Bank of America makes a contribution to The Nature Conservancy when cardholders make purchases.